 My maternal grandfather’s family lived in a village in Taishan, Guangdong Province called Ningmei.
 He went to Malaysia to study dentistry, then returned to Chonglou, Taishan to practice.
 I visited both my grandfather’s village and the dental office where my mom was born.
 The office and home is now a tea shop.
 My mother had aspirations to be a nurse, but instability in the country prevented that.
 She eventually moved to Hong Kong in the 1950’s, and the United States in 1968 after marrying my father.

 My grandfather was a dentist, my mother wanted to be a nurse, and I am a physician and surgeon of the foot and ankle.

 I wanted to be a physician since high school.
 I wanted to have a practice like my family doctor, who was well-liked in the community.
 At the University of Washington, my pre-medical advisor informed me about the different types of medical schools.
 I visited a podiatrist, who my pre-medical advisor told me was a doctor of the feet.
 The doctor I visited over 20 years ago performed reconstructive foot surgery.
 I became interested in offering specialty medical care.
 I have never lost sight of my vision for practice as a medical specialist.
 My education and training at the California College of Podiatric Medicine further cemented my passion in offering specialty medical and surgical care.

 My parents were very proud of me and sacrificed a lot for me to become successful.
-My father said that I would be a good doctor because I had a good heart and Catholic.
+My father said that I would be a good doctor because I had a good heart.
 He wanted to see my school before he died.
 My mother helped me as much as she could day to day to encourage me to do my best.
 My family’s love and legacy still to this day encourages me to press on and never give up.